akaba09/redditmentalhealth/README.md

 Considering the prevalent societal stigma associated with men being less inclined to openly discuss their emotional and mental well-being, the trigram analysis revealed a significant disparity in the usage of "long story short" between male and female subreddit users.
 Notably, male users tended to utilize indirect adjectives more frequently, whereas female users favored direct adjectives when discussing their well-being.
 Given the anonymous nature of Reddit and its primarily male user base, it's noteworthy that female users still demonstrate a higher level of openness regarding their emotional and mental well-being.

 ## Models

+### BERTopic
-I first started off by conducting topic modeling, specifically BERTopic modeling, to categorize the various types of issues that male and female users in the subreddits discussed by extracting key features using BERT and clustering them into distinct topics.
+I first started off by conducting [topic modeling](https://github.com/akaba09/redditmentalhealth/blob/main/code/Topic_modeling.ipynb), specifically BERTopic modeling, to categorize the various types of issues that male and female users in the subreddits discussed by extracting key features using BERT and clustering them into distinct topics.

 Of the BERTopic ngrams provided, here are the top 3 ngrams from topics 1-6:
 |topic number|topic ngram 1|topic ngram 2|topic ngram 3|